nareshbhatia/react-test-shop-remix/README.md

 ![Home Page](assets/screenshot-home.png)

-## Development
+## Development Build

-React Test Shop makes API calls to and external server.
+React Test Shop makes API calls to an external server.
 First set up this server by cloning the
 [React Test Shop Server](https://github.com/nareshbhatia/react-test-shop-server) repository and following the instructions there to start the API server on